qmi03/hpc-mpi-rma-report/src/meta/disclaimer.typ

 *Disclaimers*

 #set text(size: 13pt)
-I hereby declare that this thesis proposal is the result of my own research and experiments.
+I hereby declare that this specialized project is the result of my own research and experiments.
 It has not been copied from any other sources.
 All content presented and implemented within this document reflects my own hard work, dedication, and honesty, conducted under the guidance of my supervisors, Mr.